 Akitas are known to be devoted and affectionate towards their owners, and because of this can be very protective.
-They can be very dominant dogs, so care should be taken with other animals.
+They can be aloof and can tend to dominate other dogs, so care should be taken with other animals.
 As with all breeds, early socialisation is very important to get them used to other pets, people and a variety of situations, meaning they’ll grow up into sociable, confident dogs – for more tips on how to socialise your Akita, check out our dog behaviour page.

 Breed-related health problems: